 Owens was the Wildcats’ clutch performer down the stretch.
 She stole a ball and sailed in for a breakaway layup, then nailed a 3-pointer a minute later.
 She then applied the finishing touches by converting a tough baseline fadeaway to help the Wildcats improve to 3-1 for the season.

-Linfield forward Kaely Maltman (Jr., Sandy, Ore.) equaled Owen’s team-high 13 points while adding seven rebounds, three assists and a couple of steals.
-Center Tyra Barawis (Soph., Albany, Ore.) collected a double-double off the bench with 10 points and 14 rebounds, including eight on the offensive glass.
+Linfield forward Kaely Maltman (Sr., Sandy, Ore.) equaled Owen’s team-high 13 points while adding seven rebounds, three assists and a couple of steals.
+Center Tyra Barawis collected a double-double off the bench with 10 points and 14 rebounds, including eight on the offensive glass.

-The Wildcats outrebounded the Sagehens 48-30 as Owens had eight boards and Nicole Barton (Sr., Monmouth, Ore.) chipped in with six rebounds to go with four points.
+The Wildcats outrebounded the Sagehens 48-30 as Owens had eight boards and Nicole Barton chipped in with six rebounds to go with four points.
 Point guard Brynna Fuller stepped up with nine points and four assists.

 Pomona-Pitzer’s Emi Hashizume led all scorers with 21 points, while teammate Alexis Sones had 16 in a losing effort.

-The ‘Cats recorded five blocked shots in the game, including two each from Maltman and Katelyn Henson (Soph., Camas, Wash.), who finished with four points, four rebounds and two steals.
+The ‘Cats recorded five blocked shots in the game, including two each from Maltman and Katelyn Henson (Jr., Camas, Wash.), who finished with four points, four rebounds and two steals.